systemslab/popper-paper/paper/paper.md

 than leaving to the reader the daunting task of inferring how binaries and experiments were generated or configured.

-We say that a tool is Popper-compliant if it has the following two
-properties:

- 1. Assets can be be associated to unique identifiers.
-Code, packages, configurations, data, results, etc. can all be referenced and uniquely identified.
- 2. The tool is scriptable (e.g. can be invoked from the command line) and can act upon given asset IDs.

-In @Sec:toolkit we provided a list of tools for every category of the generic experimentation workflow (@Fig:exp_workflow) that comply with the two properties given above.
-In order to illustrate better why these are important, we give examples of non-compliant tools:

- * source-code management: Visual SourceSafe (VSS) or StarTeam
- * packaging: visual package installers.
- * manuscript: Word.
- * experiment orchestration: GUI-based workflow systems.
- * visualization/analysis: Google spreadsheets

 ```{#lst:poppercli .bash caption="Initialization of a Popper repo."}
 $ cd mypaper-repo
 $ popper init